open-mmlab/mmagic/docs/en/install.rst

    >>> mmedit.__version__
    '0.13.0'

-The installation is successful if the version number is correctly output.
+If the version outputs correctly, the installation is successful.
-For comprehensive unit tests, you can run ``pytest .``
+For comprehensive unit tests, run ``pytest .``

 Install CUDA Version
 ====================

 To enable the full power of MMEditing, we recommend installing the GPU version.
-Differences on installation lies at PyTorch and MMCV.
+Differences on installation only lies at PyTorch and MMCV.
 Please pay more attention to the version and the CUDA version of PyTorch and MMCV.

-Step 1.
+**Step 1**.
 Create and activate a conda virtual environment

 .. code-block:: sh